Everyone loves a Starbucks fix—whether a hot coffee to light up the morning or a fruity iced tea to maintain energy on a long summer afternoon.

 You can also get an iced espresso.
 These are usually just Starbucks blonde espresso drink, ice and coconut milk, but you can add some vegan syrups to make them sweeter.

 Espresso isn't usually served with milk because it actually changes what it is - but make sure you use a non dairy milk to keep the drink vegan.

 5. Latte (Iced Or Hot)

-It is 150 calories for the Grande size, but probably less when you swap the 2% milk for a non-dairy alternative.
-You can select different shot numbers, espresso roast options, and shot types.
+It is 150 calories for the Grande size, but probably less when you swap the 2% milk for a non dairy milk alternative.

 6. Flat White (Iced Or Hot)

 The Starbucks menu indicates their espresso flat whites have 150-170 calories for the Tall size, but the vegan version would likely be lighter.

 You can subtly alter the caffeine strength and flavor by changing the number of shots, choosing Signature, Blonde, or Decaf espressos, or selecting Ristretto or long shot.